 - Freshly ground black pepper

-- 3 tablespoons mild-flavored vegetable oil, such as sunflower or canola
+- 3 tablespoons mild-flavored vegetable oil, such as sunflower OR safflower

 - Finely chopped fresh parsley